-Alternative Fuel Vehicle Acquisition and Alternative Fuel Use Requirements
+Alternative Fuel Vehicle and Alternative Fuel Use Policy

 Alternative Fuels Tax

-In addition to standard registration fees, all-electric vehicle owners must pay an annual fee of $100, and plug-in hybrid electric vehicle (PHEV) and HEV owners must pay an annual fee of $75.
-Vehicles with a battery capacity of less than four kilowatt-hours are exempt from the fee.
-(Reference Assembly Bill 64, 2017, and Wisconsin Statutes 341.25(1)(L))
+In addition to standard registration fees, all-electric vehicle owners must pay an annual fee of $175.
+Plug-in hybrid electric vehicle owners must pay an annual fee of $75.

 Alternative Fuel License